WE PRESENT TO THE RABBIT!

 A rabbit is a herbivore that means herbivore.
 Rabbits therefore need vegetable food with a lot of fiber.
 The best source of fiber is hay .
 Therefore always give your rabbit enough hay.
 A good benchmark is to give a piece of hay a day that is just as big as the rabbit itself.
 There is fiber in both hay and straw , but straw has almost no nutritional value, so hay is always preferred.

-Grass and vegetables also contain a lot of fiber, but before the rabbit can eat it, it must get used to this food.
+Grass and vegetables also contain a lot of fiber, but before the rabbit can eat it, it must get used to this diet.
 Build this up slowly.
-Rabbits may not just get all types of vegetables.
+Rabbits cannot just get all types of vegetables.
 Gas-forming greens in particular are bad for them.
 This includes coal and leeks.
 Other vegetables such as endive, carrot chicory, radish leaves, pieces of carrot, chicory are fine.
 They may also have fruit, but not too often. fruit contains sugars that can make the animals overweight.
 In addition, sugars are not properly processed by the gastrointestinal tract.

 In addition to hay, rabbits also need rabbit food in the form of hard food.
 Here we have a choice of mixed food and everything in one piece.
 The big advantage of the all-in-one chunks such as biks is that the rabbits cannot eat selectively.
-Some rabbits eat selectively and only pluck the tasty things from the feed, which can lead to nutritional deficiencies, vitamin deficiencies, overweight or underweight.
+Some rabbits eat selectively and only pluck the tasty things from the feed, which can result in nutritional deficiencies, vitamin deficiencies, overweight or underweight.
 Whichever rabbit food you choose, the highest fiber content is, in our opinion, preferred.
 Hay must be the main food at all times!

 The amount of hard feed that must be given can differ per feed brand.
 This strongly depends on the composition of the feed.
 Therefore always look carefully at the back of the packaging where the manufacturer provides nutritional advice.
 In addition, you also have to make a good estimate yourself, because an active outside rabbit needs more food than a calm inside rabbit.
 Different stages of life can also play a role.
 Think of young animals, pregnant and lactating rabbits and of course the older rabbit.
 All these groups have different nutritional needs.
-Fortunately, there is special food for all these stages of life.
+Fortunately there is special food for all these stages of life.
 The first time you can also weigh the rabbits and keep track of the weight.

 Did you know that rabbits eat their night stands?
 The appendixes.
 We call that with a very expensive word: "Coprophagy".
-The animals do this to extract all their nutrients and in particular the vitamin B12 from the diet.
+The animals do this to extract all their nutrients and especially the vitamin B12 from the diet.
 Rabbits eat these droppings directly from their anus.
 They are small shiny cobbles.
 If you often find this in the accommodation, there is a good chance that your bunny will get too much food.

 RODENT MATERIAL FOR RABBITS